How to run a World Cup pub sweepstake in 2026

 The prize

 Some pubs fund a non-cash prize themselves — a free tab up to £50, a meal for two, the first round at the final watch party.
 A company-funded prize means you keep the entry pot and use it for your own promotion, while still giving the winner something worth having.
+It also sidesteps any questions about the legal status of prize competitions funded by entry fees.

 Set up your pub sweepstake